PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 dynamic, constant-remap/clone, layout/QDIM, permutation-ownership, missing-
 metadata, public-boundary, reverse-topology, duplicate-producer, and zero-match cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## NCHW-to-NHWC elementwise roundtrip ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/elementwise_roundtrip_nchw_nhwc_layout.py`.
+Its function and the corrected raw owner at checkpoint `79862309` are each 705 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains_pass` alias, keeps the historical private name as a one-return wrapper, and preserves the single ordered production call.
+The pass module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover ordinary and two-chain rewrites, dynamic signatures, local and shared constant remapping, output and constant per-axis QDIM, variable/public permutation rejection, zero-match no-prune, missing output metadata, a public internal alias, reverse topology, duplicate root/pre producers, and variable feature constants.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, layouts, provenance, topology, metadata, lineage, and diagnostics.
+A runtime contract also proves that two matches construct and refresh exactly one `ModelIRGraphIndex`.

+Validation completed sequentially as follows:

+- corrected checkpoint/module AST comparison: exact, 705 lines each;
+- focused safety plus owner/wrapper contract: `81 passed in 0.62s`;
+- focused contract, the two preceding attention contracts, six adjacent extracted bridge/collapse contracts, and ordered architecture suite:
+  `894 passed in 18.16s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.37s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly two pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, ordered runtime behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+No substantive top-level raw owner remains outside `lower_onnx_to_ir`; the remaining central body is now mostly ordered orchestration and small compatibility wrappers.
+At restart, inventory the nested layout orchestration before editing it, beginning with the 66-line `_run_layout_recovery_prefix_pass_sequence` and adjacent 51-line `_run_layout_reshape_attention_recovery_prefix`.
+Freeze their exact order, repetition, session/layout-state/diagnostic dependencies, and call boundaries;
+then design the smallest explicit phase-runner contract that can move them out of the 2,634-line lowerer without changing pass order or behavior.
+Record unsafe or implicit coupling before correction, validate sequentially, commit and push, and do not create a pull request.